 For those of us who are "makers" by nature, I think it's common to yearn for learning a new craft every so often.
 For me, this seems to happen about about every three months.
 I suddenly get the itch, and just have to try my hand at something new.

-The tough thing about picking up a new interest, though, is that most new skills are also accompanied by a fresh supply list of tools and ingredients.
 So even if it's a craft that will end up saving money in the long run (like soap making!), buying the supplies and ingredients to get started can feel like a real hurdle.
 This is especially true if you're on a tight budget!

 Getting started with soap making doesn't have to be pricey though.
 I recently dove back into making soap (lots and lots of soap), and have learned some tricks for getting started without spending much.
-These frugal soap making tips help save money on supplies, so you can start soap making even on a tiny budget.

 When you're thinking about what it takes to make soap, it helps to break things down into two categories: SUPPLIES (things you'll use again and again, like a scale or a soap mold), and INGREDIENTS (the oils, butters, and lye that you'll need to make each batch of soap.)